Yatrik (film)

-Yatrik, a 1952 Indian film directed by Kartick Chatterjee, depicts a group of pilgrims on an arduous trek in the high Himalayas.
-It is the Hindi-language version of the Bengali film Mahaprasthaner Pathey, the film made from the book of the same name, written by Prabodh Kumar Sanyal.
+Yatrik is a 1952 Indian drama film directed by Kartick Chatterjee.
+It is the Hindi-language version of the Bengali film Mahaprasthaner Pathey, the film made from the book of the same name, written by Probodh Kumar Sanyal.
 Abhi Bhattacharya plays a young brahmachari, while Arundhati Mukherjee plays Rani, a strong-willed young widow who develops a soft corner for him.
 The film contains many sweet and memorable songs.

+Plot

+The film depicts a group of pilgrims on an arduous trek in the high Himalayas.
 A part of the film was shot at the Garhwal region in the Himalayas.
-There are stills and videos of famous places of the Uttarakhand (then Uttar Pradesh) Himalayas like Hemkund Sahib ,Rishikesh, Devaprayag, Kedarnath, etc.
+There are stills and videos of famous places of the Uttarakhand (then Uttar Pradesh) Himalayas like Hemkund Sahib, Rishikesh, Devaprayag, Kedarnath, etc.